ora-io/awesome-uniswap-hooks/README.md

 - [NFT Owners Only](https://github.com/wagmiwiz/nft-owners-only-uniswap-hook): Disallows a swap if sender doesn't own an ERC721 NFT.
 This can be used to prevent people from selling tokens that they don't own.
 - [Curve Style Voting Escrow - veLP](https://github.com/kadenzipfel/veLP): A Curve-style voting escrow (ve) hook.
 This can be used to create a more democratic and efficient way to vote on changes to a liquidity pool.
 - [Huff Hooks](https://github.com/jtriley-eth/huff-hooks): Allows developers to add custom functionality to pools.
 This can be used to create a variety of new features, such as limit orders or margin trading.
+- [Magna Carta](https://github.com/tarunsintern/magna-carta): A hook for enforcing a verifiable sequencing rule.
+This can be used to prevent front-running and other types of manipulation.

 ## 🛠 Tools